Skip to the content.

 Python (in the WSL2 Ubuntu)

-We are going to install miniconda to manage the Python environment in our WSL2 Ubuntu using the VSCode terminal (alternatively, you can use the WSL Ubuntu terminal directly: open Start (Win key) and search for the Ubuntu app).
+We will now install miniconda to manage the Python environment in our WSL2 Ubuntu using the WSL VSCode terminal (you can also use the WSL2 Ubuntu terminal directly).

 1. Type the following lines (separately) into the terminal and press Enter after each one: